mever-team/FairBench/docs/reports.md

 ```

 :warning: You will typically want to perform custom reductions on
-an *accreport* or a manually generated report for some non-fairness-related
+an *accreport* or on manually generated reports for some non-fairness-related
 evaluation measures.
-You can then combine the outcome of reduction
+You can then combine the outcome of some reductions
-with some other report, such as other reduction reports.
+to provide a holistic view.

 Recuction creates new reports that comprise only one branch.
 The branch's name is dynamically derived by parameters